 - 4.1.
 The application of the indicators applies to applications for new vaccine support (and directly associated cash support).
-The methodology is applied in a two-step process: 1) The country applications are assessed against the ranking objectives and scored and ranked, and 2) of those applications that fall below the cut-off based on the funding available, the non-ranking objectives are considered and used to flag significant risks of deprioritisation.
+The methodology is applied in a two-step process:

+The country applications are assessed against the ranking objectives and scored and ranked, and 2) of those applications that fall below the cut-off based on the funding available, the non-ranking objectives are considered and used to flag significant risks of deprioritisation.
 If these risks are considered high, applications may be considered to be prioritised for funding by the Secretariat. - 4.2.
 Once the NVS support has been ranked, the Innovation Top-Up support that is also in scope of the prioritisation mechanism would be added to the bottom of the ranking and deprioritised first. - 4.3.
 Where countries submit certain applications jointly (mainly routine introductions with associated catch-up campaigns)9, these applications will be scored as one, such that either both are prioritised or neither are prioritised through the prioritisation mechanism.
-This reflects the programmatic requirements per WHO SAGE recommendations10.
+This reflects the programmatic requirements per WHO SAGE recommendations10. - 4.4.
+The indicators, data sources and weighting used to score and rank the NVS proposals are described in table 1.